fuhengwu2021/distributedai/chapter8-distributed-ai-training-in-action/main.md

 - https://github.com/SchedMD/slurm
 - https://stackoverflow.com/questions/40695348/running-multiple-worker-daemons-slurm?utm_source=chatgpt.com

 **Summary**: This chapter demonstrated how to use Slurm for distributed AI training, covering setup, job submission, PyTorch DDP/FSDP integration, and best practices.
 The provided configuration files and examples serve as a practical starting point for running distributed training workloads.

+So far, we've covered training systems (DDP, FSDP, DeepSpeed) and inference engines (vLLM, SGLang), and how to run them with Slurm.
+But building a production LLM serving system requires more than just running an inference engine—you need a complete stack: model runners, tokenizers, API gateways, rate limiting, observability, A/B testing, and canary deployments.
+The next chapter builds a complete end-to-end production LLM serving stack, showing how all these components work together to create reliable, scalable, and maintainable systems.